EPORTER34/Andromeda/README.md

 The doppler shift is calculated using the following formula:<br>
 >  f<sub>d</sub> = f<sub>c</sub> * v<sub>r</sub> / c <br>

-Where v<sub>r</sub> is the radial velocity, calculated by taking the dot product of the satellite velocity and the normalized displacement vector (all in ECEF)
+Where v<sub>r</sub> is the radial velocity, calculated by taking the dot product of the satellite velocity and the normalized displacement vector between the satellite & base station.
+All calculations are done in ECEF so that only satellite velocity needs to be considered. <br>
 ## Losses <br>
 ### Free Space <br>
 Free space losses are calculated using the following formula: <br>